-Maybe it's time for Ottawa to use its power to close those meatpacking plants until their owners fix their COVID-19 mess
+Maybe it's time for Ottawa to use its power to close those meat-packing plants until their owners fix their COVID-19 mess

-Now that he's made a little progress sorting out Canada's gun enthusiasts, maybe it's time for Prime Minister Justin Trudeau to do something about those coronavirus mega-spreaders in our midst -- meatpacking plants.
+Now that he's made a little progress sorting out Canada's gun enthusiasts, maybe it's time for Prime Minister Justin Trudeau to do something about those coronavirus mega-spreaders in our midst -- meat-packing plants.

-It's no longer possible to deny that the way the meatpacking industry operates in North America makes slaughterhouses focal points for the spread of infectious disease -- and the industry argument that the food is safe is no defence for allowing this danger to their employees and our communities to continue.
+It's no longer possible to deny that the way the meat-packing industry operates in North America makes slaughterhouses focal points for the spread of infectious disease -- and the industry argument that the food is safe is no defence for allowing this danger to their employees and our communities to continue.

 You can be a vegan and still fall victim to the way Big Meat operates.

-It's also extremely difficult to deny that political pressure in Alberta from the United Conservative Party government to keep the kill floors working is contributing to the spread of COVID-19 at Alberta's meatpacking plants and beyond -- although, in that case, someone is bound to try.
+It's also extremely difficult to deny that political pressure in Alberta from the United Conservative Party government to keep the kill floors working is contributing to the spread of COVID-19 at Alberta's meat-packing plants and beyond -- although, in that case, someone is bound to try.

 Indeed, somewhere in the basement of the Alberta legislature in Edmonton, "the Matts," as the UCP's army of social media trolls are coming to be collectively known, are toiling under the gaslights to cook something up right now.